edporras/edn_turbo/README.md

 Fast [Ragel](http://www.colm.net/open-source/ragel/)-based EDN parser for Ruby.

-`edn_turbo` can be used as a parser plugin for [edn](https://github.com/relevance/edn-ruby).
+`edn_turbo` can be used as a parser plugin for [edn-ruby].
 With a few exceptions `edn_turbo` provides the same functionality as the edn gem, but since the `edn_turbo` parser is implemented in C++, it is an order of magnitude faster.

 Some quick sample runs comparing time output of file reads using `edn` and `edn_turbo` (see [issue 12](https://github.com/relevance/edn-ruby/issues/12)):